-Mr. Myers is a past president of the Vandalia Chamber of Commerce, and is the current president of the Family YMCA of Fayette County, having served in this role since 2007.
+Mr. Myers is a past president of the Vandalia Chamber of Commerce and of the Family YMCA of Fayette County, having served in that role for eleven years.
 Myers was honored by the Vandalia Chamber of Commerce with an Abe Award for his service to the community.
 He is a member of Bethel Baptist Church in rural Vandalia.

 James Richard Myers was born November 1, 1967, in Midland, Michigan.
 Myers lived in Hong Kong and Baton Rouge, Louisiana before graduating from St. Charles (Illinois) High School in June, 1986.
 Mr. Myers and his wife, Dana, reside in rural Fayette County with their youngest children, Audrey and Andrew.
 Of the older, Holly is a nurse in Texas and Heidi is a park ranger with the Army Corps of Engineers.